 The bill amends Arkansas Code 11-9-514(a) regarding the process for changing physicians under the Workers' Compensation Law.
-It establishes that if an employee selects a physician, a change can only be authorized by the Workers' Compensation Commission if the employee demonstrates a compelling reason.
-If the employer selects a physician, the employee may petition for a one-time change, with the commission determining the new physician without being bound by the parties' recommendations.
-Additionally, the bill allows for a change to a specialist associated with a managed care entity, recognizing that injured employees may require treatment from multiple specialists.
+It establishes that if an employee selects a physician, a change can only be authorized by the Workers' Compensation Commission if the employee provides a compelling reason.
+However, if the employer selects the physician, the employee may petition for a one-time change, with the commission determining the new physician without being bound by the parties' recommendations.
+The bill also allows for referrals to relevant specialists and permits one change of physician per year to either another physician associated with a certified managed care entity or an appropriate specialist.

 Statutes affected: SB 288: 11-9-514(a)